 Design thinking is a method for creative problem solving which uses designer’s sensibility and methods to match people’s needs with what is technologically feasible and what a viable business strategy can convert into customer value and market opportunity.

 We will focus on the five-stage model proposed by the Hasso-Plattner Institute of Design at Stanford (d.school). d.school is the leading university when it comes to teaching Design Thinking.
 The five stages of Design Thinking, according to d.school, are as follows: Empathize, Define (the problem), Ideate, Prototype, and Test.

 Let’s take a closer look at the five different stages of Design Thinking.

 Design Thinking starts by empathizing with the needs and the problems of the customer.
 This allows design thinkers to remove their personal bias and assumptions in order to gain insights into the needs of the customers.
 Then a series of activities (i.e. brainstorming sessions, role playing and research) are performed to understand the customer experience.

-This step involves analyzing the information gathered in the previous step to define the core problems of the customer in the form of a problem statement.
+This step involves analysing the information gathered in the previous step to define the core problems of the customer in the form of a problem statement.
 After this stage, designers start generating ideas that will solve the problems of the users.

 At this stage designers start generating ideas while considering the needs of the end-user at the same time.
 It is important to get as many ideas as possible by using free thinking to expand the problem space.